squidfunk/mkdocs-material/docs/reference/content-tabs.md

 ## Configuration

-This configuration enables content tabs, and allows to nest arbirtrary content inside content tabs, including code blocks and ... more content tabs!
-Add the following lines to `mkdocs.yml`
+This configuration enables content tabs, and allows to nest arbitrary content inside content tabs, including code blocks and ... more content tabs!
+Add the following lines to `mkdocs.yml`:

 ``` yaml
 markdown_extensions: